Virtual Tasting Events

 Back Bay Walking Tour

-Saturdays at 10:15 a.m. ~ If we held this popular Boston neighborhood tour during the early 1800s, we would have needed a boat.
+Saturdays at 10:15 a.m., approx. 2.5 hours ~ If we held this popular Boston neighborhood tour during the early 1800s, we would have needed a boat.
 That’s because the Back Bay neighborhood is so-named because for a time in our city’s history, it actually was a bay!
 Thankfully, we live in modern times where the land is buildable and perfectly suited for chocolate stores and bake shops.
 Join us on this morning chocolate tour of Boston’s Back Bay and learn a bit about the history of chocolate as it pertains to the city, while trying lots of yummy treats along the way.

 South End Walking Tour

-Saturdays at 2 p.m. ~ This under-explored neighborhood of Boston is listed on the National Register of Historic Places for having the highest concentration of late-Victorian brick bow front rowhouses.
+Saturdays at 2 p.m., approx. 2.5 hours ~ This under-explored neighborhood of Boston is listed on the National Register of Historic Places for having the highest concentration of late-Victorian brick bow front rowhouses.
 Luckily for us, it also has a lot of chocolate!
 Come along this afternoon chocolate tour of Boston and sample delectable chocolate cuisine while touring an eclectic mix of local cafes, shops, restaurants, and boutiques in this truly charming and beautiful historical neighborhood.

 Private Tastings and Tours

-Chocolate tasting classes, whether virtual or in-person, and chocolate tours are great for bachelorette/bachelor parties, holiday parties (both home and office), bridal showers, baby showers, milestone birthday parties, corporate outings, school field trips, Tuesdays, Arbor Day—I mean, it’s chocolate, do we really need a reason?
-ANYTIME OR REASON IS A GOOD TIME FOR CHOCOLATE!
+Chocolate tasting classes, whether virtual or in-person, and chocolate tours are great for bachelorette/bachelor parties, holiday parties (both home and office), bridal showers, baby showers, milestone birthday parties, corporate outings, school field trips, Tuesdays, Arbor Day—ANYTIME OR REASON IS A GOOD TIME FOR CHOCOLATE!

 All class and programming options are available throughout New England, with no extra charge for clients one hour or less driving distance from Boston.
-Clients beyond those areas will be charged for gas mileage.
+Clients beyond those areas will be charged for travel expenses.

 Clients outside New England in need of chocolate tasting classes, please call or email to discuss rates/terms.
-Prior tastings have been provided in New York, Maryland, Florida, West Virginia, Tennesee, California, and Colorado.
+Prior tastings have been provided for private groups in New York, Maryland, Florida, West Virginia, Tennessee, California, and Colorado.